minhazur9/Tamagatchi-Pokemon/README.md

 The egg should start rotating as if it is hatching.

 The screen should fade to white and fade back in with the egg gone and the chosen pokemon replacing it.

+### After selection

+The time should start ticking as a 24 hour clock, 1 real sec = 1 game min, age up every 3.6 hrs.

+The meters should start gradually get shaded in every in game quarter day, which is 6 min.

+The sun should start gradually moving down and once it does, the background changes to black and the moon appears.

+The moon should do the same thing.